inkVerb/Guru/README.md

 # Pinker
 ## Learn Command Line Linux and Web Code via Vrk

+For pretty & colorful diagrams, visit [explainshell.com](https://explainshell.com)

-For more beyond this crash course, visit [The Linux Documentation Project at tldp.org](http://tldp.org/)
+For more beyond this crash course, visit [The Linux Documentation Project at tldp.org](http://tldp.org)

+For places to get help and specific examples, visit [Pinker/Links](https://github.com/inkVerb/Pinker/blob/master/Links.md)

 *First, you must have everything set-up and installed.*